-Addgene’s AAV is distributed as 100 µL of viral preparation at a titers of 2e12 - 2e13 vg/mL.
+Addgene’s AAV is distributed as 100 µL of viral preparation at a titer of 2e12 - 3e13 vg/mL.
 Minimum titers are reported on each items' material page.
 Actual titers are reported with each shipment.

 The price for each 100 µL aliquot is $350 plus shipping.
 As a non-profit organization, we aim to provide AAV preparations to the research community not to drive a profit, but largely to recover our production costs.
 To ensure that researchers receive high quality viral preparations, our viral production includes substantial quality control steps performed in-house at Addgene.
 These quality control steps are described below, and are performed on each lot of virus that we distribute.
 Quality control data for each lot of virus is available from Addgene upon request.